 It's important to remember that even though early stage mesothelioma patients may have curative treatment options available, palliative care can be an important aspect of overall mesothelioma treatment in managing pain and symptoms.
 Many confuse palliative care with hospice care, which is applied specifically for terminal diseases and considered end-of-life care.
 While both types of healthcare are generally meant to provide comfort and relieve symptoms, the manner of care is approached with a different intent and techniques.

 Palliative care can take many forms.
 Conventional mesothelioma treatments can provide some palliation for symptoms, even if they are not going to cure the disease.
 Deciding on the types of palliative treatments is largely dependent on the cancer patient's symptoms and overall health.

 - Techniques focus on reducing pressure from tumors and excess fluid buildup.
 Common procedures include pleurodesis and thoracentesis.

 - Radiation Therapy

 - Radiation has been known to stop the growth of tumors and even shrink them, which can help with pain management by relieving pressure and reducing discomfort.

-While some palliative treatments like radiation are often given at a cancer center, your doctor may also suggest some at home palliative care techniques or alternative care to manage pain and other symptoms like difficulty breathing (dyspnea).
-These methods may include options like:
+While some palliative treatments, like radiation, are often given at a cancer center, your doctor may also suggest some at-home palliative care techniques or alternative care to manage pain and other symptoms, such as difficulty breathing (dyspnea).
+These methods may include: